 Before there was Jonathan Ive at Apple, there was Dieter Rams at Braun (indeed, Ive, Apple’s lead designer, has cited him as a source of inspiration).
 Rams is the man behind modern German product design, who pioneered the concept of good, accessible design for all.
 Born in 1932, Rams trained as an architect before joining German electronics company Braun, where he acted as head of design from 1961 to 1995.
 During the reign of Rams, Braun was the Apple of its time, maker of the most alluring household products anywhere.
 We thought we’d spend a day with Dieter, highlighting our favorite products.

 Above: The first clock I ever owned was a Braun, and although it no longer wakes me in the morning, it sits on my desk, a testament to enduring design.
 Wake up with this Small Travel Alarm Clock, an updated version of the AB1A designed by Rams with Dietrich Lubs in 1994; $35 from Brookfarm General Store.

 Above: Brew your coffee in this longtime kitchen staple: the Braun KF 400 Coffee Maker (originals are available on eBay for around $40).

 Above: Store your books with the 606 Universal Shelving System.
 The system offers a combination of modular components from shelves, cabinets, and tables hung from aluminum tracks that Rams designed for Vitsoe; it has been produced continuously since 1960.
+Christine delves into more in The World’s Greenest and Most Economical Shelving System?
 For more information, contact Vitsoe (also see Wall Mounted Shelving Systems).